 - the National Arts Centre

-The Museum of Civilization in Gatineau is a bit further away (appoximately 30 min. walk from here), but we recommend to all our guests that they walk it as it is probably the most beautiful walk to undertake.
+The Canadian Museum of History (a.k.a. the Museum of Civilization) in Gatineau, Quebec is a bit further away (approximately 35 min. walk from here), but we recommend to all our guests that they walk it as it is probably the most beautiful walk to undertake.
 The picture postcard views from the Alexandria Bridge are just stunning.

 Please ring the front doorbell and I will advise how to access the parking in the rear of the property which is not accessible from King Edward Avenue.
 There is no additional cost for parking your vehicle on the property.